 Water is a vital resource to Earth's 7 billion humans.
 Only 3% of the Earth's water is potable, and it is not evenly distributed.
 Some countries have easy access, while others have too little or too much.
 In this course, we'll study the management of water resources in the U.S., Bangladesh and Kiribati, the Tigris-Euphrates Basin, and Brazil.
 Students will be introduced to the basic issues surrounding water management, and then case studies will be used to investigate examples of water management and conflict around the world.

-COMING SOON!
 WATER & MARINE POLICY (3)

-INSTRUCTOR: Dr. Jennifer Lawrence (jennlaw@vt.edu)
+INSTRUCTOR: Mr. Jason Papacosma (jpapacosma@vt.edu)